dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 - **`Deployment`:** When running Dapr Shared as a Kubernetes `Deployment`, the Kubernetes scheduler decides in which node the Dapr Shared instance will run.

 {{% alert title="Dapr Shared deployments" color="primary" %}}
-For each Dapr application, you need to deploy the Dapr Shared chart using different `shared.appId`s.
+For each Dapr application you deploy, you need to deploy the Dapr Shared Helm chart using different `shared.appId`s.
 {{% /alert %}}